2025 |

 2000 |

-Biocon commissioned its first fully automated submerged fermentation plant to produce specialty pharmaceuticals and establishes Clinigene, India's first Clinical Research Organisation (CRO) to pursue clinical research and development
+Biocon commissioned its first fully automated submerged fermentation plant to produce speciality pharmaceuticals and established Clinigene, India's first Clinical Research Organisation (CRO) to pursue clinical research and development.

 |